kartikeynagpal/Predictions/README.md

 These commands will execute the Kalman filter on your dataset and produce an error plot based on the predictions, helping you understand the accuracy and efficiency of the predictions.

-## Contributing

-We welcome contributions to the "Predictions" project.
-If you have suggestions for improvements or bug fixes, please feel free to fork the repository, make changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is open-sourced under the [MIT License](LICENSE.txt).
-Feel free to use, modify, and distribute it as per the license conditions.